Hugh Fortescue, 2nd Earl Fortescue

-Hugh Fortescue, 2nd Earl Fortescue KG, PC (13 February 1783 – 14 September 1861), styled Viscount Ebrington from 1789 to 1841, was a British Whig politician.
-He served as Lord Lieutenant of Ireland from 1839 to 1841.
+Hugh Fortescue, 2nd Earl Fortescue (13 February 1783 – 14 September 1861), styled Viscount Ebrington from 1789 to 1841, was a British Whig politician.
+He was Lord Lieutenant of Ireland from 1839 to 1841.

-Background and education
+Early life

-Fortescue was the eldest son of Hugh Fortescue, 1st Earl Fortescue, and Hester Grenville, daughter of Prime Minister George Grenville.
+Fortescue was the eldest son of Hugh Fortescue, 1st Earl Fortescue and Hester Grenville, daughter of Prime Minister George Grenville.
 He was educated at Eton and Brasenose College, Oxford.